Core (anatomy): Dynamic core function

 The nature of dynamic movement must take into account our skeletal structure (as a lever) in addition to the force of external resistance, and consequently incorporates a vastly different complex of muscles and joints versus a static position.

 Because of this functional design, during dynamic movement there is more dependence on core musculature than just skeletal rigidity as in a static situation.
 This is because the purpose of the movement is not to resist a static, unchanging resistance, but to resist a force that changes its plane of motion.
 By incorporating movement, the bones of the body must absorb the resistance in a fluid manner, and thus tendons, ligaments, muscles, and innervation take on different responsibilities.
 These responsibilities include postural reactions to changes in speed (quickness of a contraction), motion (reaction time of a contraction), and power (amount of resistance resisted in a period of time).

-Example of dynamic core function

 An example of this is walking on a slope.
 The body must resist gravity while moving in a direction, and balancing itself on uneven ground.
 This forces the body to align the bones in a way that balances the body while at the same time achieving momentum through pushing against the ground in the opposite direction of the desired movement.
 Initially, it may seem that the legs are the prime movers of this action, but without balance, the legs will only cause the person to fall over.
 Therefore, the prime mover of walking is achieving core stability, and then the legs move this stable core by using the leg muscles.